hauserkristen/aoe-tourney-discord-bot/README.md

             - sign up channel
             - maintenance output channel
             -  (Potential) stats channel
-- How to accomodate TG format for sets/participant
-- How to accomodate multiple tourneys in a single discord
+    - Allow admin win

+Open items to work on, generally listed in order of importance:
 - Improved logging of errors and when they occur
-- How to allow admin win reporting?
 - Accomodate CM for map drafting
 - Accomodate non-CM for civ drafting (what if hidden civ no repeat, or just global bans)
 - Switched to "stage" notation since it could have a group stage before main event?
+- How to accomodate TG format for sets/participant?

 Notes for Users:
 - Use in game name for the score.